 Have you ever gone to the store with a list of items that you intend to buy and gotten sidetracked looking at some well-placed items that aren’t on your list, and forgotten to get what you went to the store for in the first place?
 Or, have you begun writing an article or a speech and walked away when things started to flow, only to lose your perspective?
 You spend time driving back to the store, wasting time and money, or flounder looking for the “perfect phrase” that, once lost, can be very elusive to regain.
 Chances are your speech or article will turn out just fine, but it’s diminished in scope due to the loss of momentum.

 We have noted that a web redevelopment or redesign is a multi-step, and often lengthy, process to be done right.
 Well, apply the same concept of losing momentum as the shopping trip or the writing activities.
 When you pause, or worse yet, stop the forward motion of the web project, lose track of your timelines, your strategy, and of the plethora of direction that was developed during your research stages.
-Small misses in content, layout of specific pages and navigation options are forgotten in the downtime.
+Small misses in content, the layout of specific pages, and navigation options are forgotten in the downtime.

 When things pick back up, your project manager is tasked with remembering where things stopped, all outstanding items and their status need to be reassessed, team members have to spend more time re-reviewing items they already vetted, and due to simple human nature, errors happen.
 You’re left proverbially having to spend time and money driving back to the store to get what you forgot (additional project costs due to dropped website items) or floundering to regain your creative perspective that will drive the best response from your customers.

-To put it simply, when you delay the web project process, for days, weeks or even months, when things get tabled and pushed aside, you are left with a website that is less than the original vision, either in its cost effectiveness, its strategy or its cohesiveness.
+To put it simply, when you delay the web project process, for days, weeks, or even months, when things get tabled and pushed aside, you are left with a website that is less than the original vision, either in its cost-effectiveness, its strategy or its cohesiveness.

 The key to avoiding a dilution of your online marketing strategy and website is to stay the course, build a calendar and stick to it.
-Keep the team on track and thinking strategically about your website, your customers and your online marketing goals.
-You’ll get a better performing website in the end, you’ll keep your costs in check and your visitors are ensured the best web experience you can offer, which means more conversions, and sales, for your brand.
+Keep the team on track and thinking strategically about your website, your customers, and your online marketing goals.
+You’ll get a better performing website in the end, you’ll keep your costs in check and your visitors have ensured the best web experience you can offer, which means more conversions, and sales, for your brand.